lueck/standoff-mode/README.md

 	(add-to-list 'package-archives
 	             '("melpa" . "https://melpa.org/packages/"))

-Then call `package-install`:
+Then make the packages from elpa available and call `package-install`:

+	M-x package-refresh-contents RET
 	M-x package-install RET standoff-mode RET

+Alternatively you can use the menu for installing packages:

+	M-x package-list-packages RET

-For configuration und usage see the info files:
+For configuration und usage see the info files (currently german only):

 	C-h i m stand-off RET